The Foundations of Mathematics in the Physical Reality

 \section{What is a set?}

 At an early age you develop the idea of `what is a set'.
 You belong to a family or a clan, you belong to the inhabitants of a village or a particular region.
-Experience shows there are objects which constitute a set.
-A set can be a member of a set thus a set is an object.
-An object which is not a set is an `individual'.
-Individuals are found in physical reality.
-Experience shows an object is `equal to' or `is not equal to' another object.
-The relation `is equal to' is reflexive, symmetric and transitive.
-The relation `is not equal to' is symmetric.
-For sets the relations `is equal to' and `is not equal to' are defined in set theory.
+Experience shows there are objects that constitute a set.
+A constituent of a set is called `a member' of that set.
+A set can be a member of a set.
+Experience shows an object `is equal to' or `is not equal to' another object.
+The relations `is equal to' and `is not equal to' are defined in set theory.
 For individuals the relations `is equal to' and `is not equal to' are given in physical reality but are not known within set theory.
-Thus equality for individuals has to be defined in set theory.
+Therefore we define: The only member of an individual is the individual oneself.